moliver28/research-handbook/content/handbook/engineering/_index.md

 - Contributing to broad engineering initiatives and participating in working group-related tasks.
 - Review fixes from our support team.
 These merge requests are tagged with the `Support Team Contributions` label.
 You can [filter on open MRs](https://gitlab.com/gitlab-org/gitlab/-/merge_requests?label_name%5B%5D=Support%20Team%20Contributions).
 - Working on high priority issues as a result of [issue triaging](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/).
 This is our commitment to the community and we need to include some capacity to review MRs or work on defects raised by the community.
-- Improvements to the performance, stability and scalability of a feature.
+- Improvements to the performance, stability and scalability of a feature or dependency including underlying infrastructure.
 Again, the Product team should be involved in the definition of these issues but Engineering may lead here by clearly defining the recommended improvements.
 - Improvements and upgrades to our toolchain in order to boost efficiency.
 - Codebase improvements: Removing technical debt, updating or replacing outdated dependencies, and enhancing logging and monitoring capabilities.
 - Constructing proof-of-concept models for thorough exploration of new technologies, enhancements, and potential new feature development.